Supercritical fluid extraction of polychlorinated biphenyls from soils

 Modeling results indicate that the extraction process in our system can be approximated by a modified linear driving force model with appropriate assumptions.
 The regressed diffusion coefficients from the model describing the relatively slow extraction period fall in the same range as published data.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Chen, Pairu, "Supercritical fluid extraction of polychlorinated biphenyls from soils" (1997).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 260.
+260.